SherrickM/read-me-project/README.md

   ## Contributing

- sdf
+ nothing

   ## Tests

   To run tests, run the following command:

 ```
-  sdf
+  nmp
 ```

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at asdfa You can find more of my work at [vinnielo](https://github.com/vinnielo/).
+  If you have any questions about the repo, open an issue or contact me directly at smcneal@gmail.com You can find more of my work at [smcneal](https://github.com/smcneal/).